 Use the component factor derived from your primary benchmark to value other properties in the component.
-The component factor should be applied to each property in the component except for handcrafted valuations, or valuations which have been valued using a component subfactor.
+Apply it to each property in the component, except for handcrafted valuations or those valuations which have been valued using a component subfactor.

 Handcrafted and subfactor values override component factor values.